Scams and identity theft

 If in doubt always double check the details of any possible scam.
 It is better to contact the company thorough alternative means such as calling an official number or logging into the website directly.

 If you think someone is trying to scam you or you are concerned you have been scammed then come and speak to us.
-You can also report it via Action Fraud.
+If you have been scammed you can report it via Action Fraud.
+You can also contact Victim First; their services are free and confidential, they can provide emotional and practical support to help you cope and recover.

 Identity theft is where scammers obtain your personal information (name, date of birth, address etc.) to commit identity fraud.
 The information may be used in several ways to impersonate you including